Towards Contextual Learning in Few-shot Object Classification: Results

 \section{Results}

-Since we want to study the contribution of using context information and class semantics in addition to the appearance of objects, we compare the following versions of models that all build on Prototypical Networks (\mbox{ProtoNet}) backbone \cite{snell2017prototypical}. \textbf{ProtoNet} is our reimplementation of Prototypical Networks \cite{snell2017prototypical}. \textbf{AM3-Proto} is our reimplementation of AM3 \cite{xing2019adaptive}. \textbf{Proto-$C_{\textbf{avg}}$} learns context-aware prototypes by averaging context elements from the support set. \textbf{Proto-CCAM} learns context-aware prototypes by applying the relative role of context \cite{dohn2018concept} with our CCAM. \mbox{\textbf{Proto-$C_{\textbf{avg}}$-W2V}} adds class word embeddings to context-aware embeddings, but processes the support contexts by averaging the elements.
+Since we want to study the contribution of using context information and class semantics in addition to the appearance of objects, we compare our approach to the following models that build on a Prototypical Networks (Protonet) backbone \cite{snell2017prototypical}. \textbf{ProtoNet} is our implementation of Prototypical Networks \cite{snell2017prototypical}. \textbf{AM3} is our implementation of the \textit{Adaptive Modality Mixture Mechanism} \cite{xing2019adaptive}, which supplement the support prototypes with the word embeddings of their corresponding class.

-Table \ref{fig:main_eval} shows the main results on Visual Genome dataset.
-We also show top-5 accuracy for 50-way and 100-way classification in Table \ref{fig:50_100way}.
+Table \ref{fig:openimages_res} shows the results of few-shot episodes on Visual Genome and Open Images.
+We also show Top-5 accuracy for $50$-way and $100$-way classification on Visual Genome and $50$-way and $57$-way classification on Open Images in Table \ref{fig:50_100way}.

-\paragraph{Supplementary role of context \cite{dohn2018concept}.} We can observe that the use of context information outperforms the visual-only ProtoNet \cite{snell2017prototypical} by a large margin, which confirms the supplementary role of context.
-Even Proto-$C_{avg}$ in 1-shot, which represents the most basic use of context, is better than using only the appearance of objects.
-Additionally, the use of class semantics in Proto-$C_{avg}$-W2V, AM3 \cite{xing2019adaptive}, and our model, confirms its importance in 1-shot classification.
-Indeed, compared to ProtoNet \cite{snell2017prototypical} that only uses visual information, AM3-Proto \cite{xing2019adaptive} increases the accuracy by 10.27\% and 8.65\% in 5-way 1-shot and 20-way 1-shot, respectively, and the use of context with CCAM in our best model gives an additional boost of 10.20\% and 11.77\%.
+We can observe that the use of context information outperforms the visual-only ProtoNet \cite{snell2017prototypical} and the multimodal AM3 \cite{xing2019adaptive} by large margins.
+Even in the $1$-shot setting, where there is a risk of overfitting a particular context since there is only one example of scene, our results on both datasets show that it is still promising to use the context.
+Interestingly, our results support the benefits of using word embeddings as Xing \textit{et al.} \cite{xing2019adaptive} did with AM3, especially in the $1$-shot setting.
+Indeed, using word embeddings increases the accuracy in $5$-way and $20$-way by $10.27\%$ and $8.65\%$ on Visual Genome, respectively, and by $5.27\%$ and $5.32\%$ on Open Images, respectively.
+Our use of context further improves these results by an additional $9.04\%$ and $11.77\%$ on Visual Genome, and by $7.55\%$ and $11.36\%$ on Open Images for $5$-way and $20$-way classification, respectively.

 Our model also performs reasonably well on larger-scale experiments shown in Table \ref{fig:50_100way}.
-With only one example per class in 100-way classification, our model almost doubles the top-5 accuracy of ProtoNet \cite{snell2017prototypical}, with 52.20\% compared to 27.98\%.
+With only one example per class in $100$-way classification on Visual Genome, our model almost doubles the Top-5 accuracy of ProtoNet \cite{snell2017prototypical}, with $50.49\%$ compared to $27.98\%$.